Sadie's family has had a 4th of July tradition since she was a teenager, and now her own children celebrate that same tradition.

-Since the 4th of July is coming up next week, I am going to share some activities you might add to your holiday to build traditions within your own family.
+I am going to share some activities you might add to your 4th of July holiday each year to build traditions within your own family:

-Get strawberries, blueberries and marshmallows and some skewers and have fun making patterned red, white and blue kebobs.
+Get strawberries, blueberries and marshmallows and some skewers and have fun making patterned red, white, and blue kebabs.

 Make a patriotic cake using white icing and more berries.

-- Kool-Aid- using blue raspberry, cherry/strawberry and mystery for the colors
+- Kool-Aid—use blue raspberry, cherry/strawberry, and mystery for the colors.

 Your kids will love these treats!
 They will remember how much fun they were to make and eat and ask to make them again next year!

-Holiday crafts are fun for kids of any age and they produce a great token to remember the time by.
-Here are some fun crafts for the 4th.
+Don't forget the paint!
+Holiday crafts are fun for kids of any age, and they produce a great token to remember the time by.
+Here are some fun crafts for the 4th:

-- Get out your red, white and blue paint and a few star cookie cutters and let kids go to town stamping stars on paper.
+Get out your red, white, and blue paint and a few star cookie cutters, and let the kids go to town stamping stars on paper.

-- Make candle holders using tissue paper, recycled glass jars and Mod Podge (or you can use watered down glue)
+Make candle holders using red, white, and blue tissue paper, recycled glass jars, and Mod Podge (or you can use watered-down glue).

-This is the most important part of traditions- making it your own.
-Many times traditions naturally occur because of the families identity, values and previous traditions.
+This is the most important part of traditions: making it your own.
+Many times, traditions naturally occur because of the family's identity, values, and previous traditions.